 Physicians who submit research proposals to the IRCM IRB will be guided through the application process so that review time can be streamlined.
 Prior the review itself, the IRCM IRB can answer all questions regarding IRB policies, IRB requests, and application requirements that could otherwise create unanticipated problems or slow down the approval process.

-Clients of IRCM are able to interact with its IRB through a Client Portal.
+Clients of IRCM will be able to interact with its IRB through a Client Portal.
 This portal enables clients to download forms, file applications, and view their stored documents.
 Through their individual portals, clients can monitor the progress of their applications and projects, as well as communicate with the admin staff of the IRCM IRB.
+Client portal coming soon.

 For clients who submit complex studies involving different protocols, or sub-protocols, the IRCM IRB offers a Protocol Vault service, in which simpler SOP procedures are approved, recorded and electronically stored.
 These approved sub-protocols, proprietary to individual investigators, can then be referred to in future studies without having to include detailed descriptions that would require new reviews and approvals.